 History of Ford Assembly Plant in Hermosillo, Sonora

-Although component parts were originally shipped from Japan, the emergence of local suppliers has led to a steady increase of local content.
-To allow for rapid production shifts between Ford models, the company invested more than a billion dollars in a nearby supplier park, which drastically increased the productivity of the plant to a capacity of 300,000 units a year.
+Although many of the plant's automotive component parts were originally shipped from Japan, the emergence of local suppliers has led to a steady increase in local content.
+To allow for rapid production shifts between Ford models, the company invested more than a billion dollars in a nearby supplier park, which drastically increased the plant's productivity to a capacity of 300,000 units a year.

 Production Background of Ford's Factory in Hermosillo

-Ford’s plant in Hermosillo has a proud heritage when it comes to the kinds of Ford models it produced, having played a part in creating some of the company’s most recognizable names throughout the years.
-Initially starting out by producing only the standard Escort in 1986, it was only two years later, in 1988, that the Escort Tracer Sedan was added to the list of products.
+Ford’s plant in Hermosillo has played a part in creating some of the company’s most recognizable names over the years.
+In 1986, it started producing only the standard Escort.
+Two years later, in 1988, the Escort Tracer Sedan was added to the list of products.
 These two Ford models continued to make up the plant’s catalog until 1997, when the Escort Coupe Sedan was introduced to the factory.
-The Focus ZX3 and ZX5 rapidly followed, with both types added to the plant in 1999.
+The Focus ZX3 and ZX5 rapidly followed, adding both types to the plant in 1999.

-Expansion continued past the turn of the century, with the manufacturing of the Focus SVT commencing in 2002, and the Focus PZEV following suit in 2004.
-In 2005, production began on two new Ford models: the Mercury, and the Fusion (which latter product continues to be manufactured at Ford’s Stamping and Assembly plant in Hermosillo today).
-2010 saw three new arrivals at the factory, with the Ford Fusion Hybrid, Lincoln MKZ, and Lincoln MKZ Hybrid all starting production.
+Expansion continued past the turn of the century when the manufacturer added the Focus SVT to its production lineup in 2002 and the Focus PZEV in 2004.
+In 2005, production began on two new Ford models: the Mercury and the Fusion.
+In 2010, the plant saw three new arrivals: the Ford Fusion Hybrid, Lincoln MKZ, and Lincoln MKZ Hybrid.

-What Cars Does Ford Manufacture in Hermosillo, Mexico?
+What Cars Does Ford Manufacture in Hermosillo, Mexico Today?

 Automotive Manufacturing in Hermosillo

-Hermosillo's workforce has proven itself over the last several decades to be talented, versatile, and resilient.
-From rapidly changing the Ford models being produced in the plant to retraining to accommodate different suppliers, the working population of the town is proud of its abilities, and rightly so.
-Such a body of workers would be an asset to any automotive component suppliers interested in helping Ford to meet its supply needs — but the benefits of creating a supply plant in Hermosillo don’t end with the workforce.
+Hermosillo's workforce has proven itself to be talented, versatile, and resilient over the last several decades.
+From rapidly changing the Ford models being produced in the plant to retraining to accommodate different suppliers, the Ford workforce is proud of its abilities, and rightly so.
+Such a body of workers would be an asset to any automotive component suppliers interested in helping Ford meet its supply needs.

-Local government and higher education groups alike are keen to invest in the manufacturing organizations which have been driving their city’s economy.
-But in order to be sure of your investment, you need to partner with a group who knows the lay of the land and can advise you on how best to get your supply plant off to a roaring start.
+Manufacturers ready to serve Ford Motor Co. in its future evolutions will find Hermosillo an excellent place to operate.
+Yet, to be sure of your investment, it helps to partner with a group that knows the lay of the land and can advise you on how best to get your supply plant off to a roaring start.